vinay124-tech/Manohar-Vinay/README.md

 Leveraging drone-based computer vision and geospatial technologies to monitor urban infrastructure and bridge safety.
 - Submitted to IEEE GRSS Student Grand Challenge 2025.

-### 🧠 **Brain Tumor Detection using Multimodal Image Fusion**
-Analyzing MRI and CT scans for detecting brain tumors with advanced image processing and fusion techniques.

 ---